Improvements to the SteamVR Beta on Linux

 Although improvements, some hardware mixes or software settings may still be incorrect.

-Although changes look for to level out the experience new users who are new with VR or Linux systems may still face a learning curve.
+Although changes look to level out the experience new users who are new to VR or Linux systems may still face a learning curve.

 Although the content list is growing it may still be less than on other platforms cutting the options useful to Linux VR consumers.